Another Word For USING

 exploit

-Verb : (transitive) To use for one’s own advantage.
+Verb : (transitive) To make unfair use of someone else's labor, person, or property to one's own advantage.

 con